jphuttun/eris/README.md

 + Git repository: playground
 + Push to local git: git commit
 + Push to github: <no github repository, publish your playground_branch if needed>
-+ Push to heroku: git push playground playground_<yourbranch>:master
++ Push to heroku: git push playground playground_yourbranchname:master
 + What: You can do here whatever you want
 + Instructions:
 	+ Create new branch from source:
 		1. Go to source branch
-		2. git checkout -b playground_<branchname>, for example: playground_test_two_game_layers
+		2. git checkout -b playground_yourbranchname, for example: playground_test_two_game_layers
 		3. Do your changes and commit them to your branch
 		4. No need to push them to github
 		5. Push them to heroku
-		6. Delete your branch when you don't need it anymore: git branch -D playground_<branchname>
+		6. Delete your branch when you don't need it anymore: git branch -D playground_yourbranchname

 # Git instructions